16-07-01C: Summary Of Essay Seven: Engels's Third Law, The Negation of The Negation -- Demolished

 The 'Negation of the Negation' [NON] fares no better than the first two 'Laws'.
 Indeed, since the NON is itself an elaboration of the previous 'Law' ('The Unity and Interpenetration of Opposites'), it suffers from all the latter's weaknesses.

-As with other DM-theses, the NON is also based on a confusion of logico/linguistic categories with objects and processes in material reality, an ancient error Engels copied from Hegel, who in turn borrowed it from earlier mystics.
+As with other DM-theses, the NON is also based on a confusion of logico/linguistic categories with objects and processes in material reality, an age-old error Engels imported from Hegel, who in turn borrowed it from earlier mystics.
 [More on that in Essays Twelve and Fourteen (summaries here and here).]

 Engels Screws Up